-Advanced Nursing Practice (Family Psychiatric and Mental Health Nurse Practitioner), DNP
+Advanced Nursing Practice (Psychiatric Mental Health Nurse Practitioner), DNP

-Degree awarded: DNP Advanced Nursing Practice (Family Psychiatric and Mental Health Nurse Practitioner)
+This program's name has changed effective Spring 2025.
+The previous name was Advanced Nursing Practice (Family Psychiatric and Mental Health Nurse Practitioner).

 This is a hybrid program, a blend of in-person and online learning.
 Students are required to travel to campus for orientation once and for immersions two or three times per semester.